Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 Don't do any of this if you haven't checked your machine/VM against the requirements.

-If you ask for help, it's the first thing we're going to ask you, and you will sense our mockery in our Slack responses like a silent acid rain.
+If you ask for help, it's the first thing we're going to ask you, and you will sense the silent acid rain of mockery of our Slack responses.

 ### 1. Check Requirements
 Frontend: